vspecky/chipper8/README.md

 # Chipper8.rs (Work in Progress)
 Chipper8.rs will be a CHIP-8 emulator/interpreter written in Rust.
 Just a small hobby project for me to learn Rust.
 Thinking of making this a pure CLI, but I might add a GUI too.
+Update: Implementing a GUI is actually easier so that's what I'm gonna do.
+The CLI will just refer to the ability to use the command line to load games.

 ## What is CHIP-8?
 CHIP-8 is a simple interpreted programming language that was developed by Joseph Weisbecker back in the 1970s for the COSMAC VIP and Telmac 1800 Microcomputers.
 It was used to create quite a few games too.
 More information can be found on the [Wikipedia Article](https://en.wikipedia.org/wiki/CHIP-8).